 There’s a school of thought that says if one cannot explain a concept in simple terms, one does not truly understand the concept in question.
 When sharing some of the insights he’s gained during his time working with Outreach, it’s clear that Arnoldo gets it.

 Good: “I have learned to relate with the families of the community, working organized; that is to say, I allow other families to share their ideas and thoughts.”

-Best: “My experience of working within the methods [Outreach] Nicaragua has allowed me to improve my relationship with my family, take away that macho mentality and improve my character.
-Now I listen to my wife and daughters and our decisions are made together.”
+Best: “My experience of working within the methods of [Outreach] Nicaragua has allowed me to improve my relationship with my family, take away that macho mentality and improve my character.
+Now, I listen to my wife and daughters, and our decisions are made together.”

 Meet Arnoldo’s Transformation

 These days, Arnoldo externalizes his spirit of restless innovation.
 “We have revolutionized this technology, he says of the original design for the smokeless eco-stoves installed in homes to reduce cooking smoke-related illnesses resulting from daily meal preparation.
 “We modified the design, and when I say ‘we,’ I mean everyone [from our community] who was involved in the project.
 All these modifications have been possible thanks to the observations and recommendations of the beneficiaries.”
 In 2017, community partners constructed 81 eco-stoves.

 Arnoldo has come a long way in his life– from cautionary tale to an exemplar of personal responsibility and dedication– and whether he knows it or not, he’s an inspiration.
 “To others considering joining a community development group in his country,” he shares, “I would first congratulate him for having awakened his love for the community work that is carried out with the cooperative.
 But that’s not all: I would also share that community work is not easy, but with perseverance and community love, we can achieve many things.”